yasdwarka/Quote-Generator/README.md

 This project includes:

-An HTML file
+.An HTML file

-A JS file
+.A JS file

-A CSS file
+.A CSS file

-A jpg file (site's background)
+.A jpg file (site's background)

-A jpg file , image on site.
+.A jpg file , image on site.